 Targeting Mulloway at the Warmies

-Targeting Flathead at the warmies
+Targeting Flathead at the Warmies

-We encourage you to read our detailed guide on How to catch Flathead.
+We encourage you to read our detailed guide on how to catch Flathead.
 Flathead is a year-round prospect that can be caught at any time of the day.
-They are an ambush predator that waits in disguise for smaller fish to swim by for an easy feed.
+They are ambush predators that wait in disguise for smaller fish to swim by for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye out for depth drop-offs which is a great location for an ambush predator to be waiting.
-We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, keep an eye out for depth drop-offs, which are great locations for an ambush predator to be waiting.
+We recommend targeting flathead with a 7-foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.

 Targeting Bream at the Warmies

 This is a great location to target bream with lures and soft plastics.
-The options available are almost endless so make sure you read our guide on the best lures to catch bream.
-Recommended options include crab imitation, shallow diving cranks, paddle tail soft plastics, curl tail soft plastics, minnow imitations, vibes, and blades.
-Also, try your luck with surface lures which is an exciting form of fishing with light gear.
-Bream is all about finesse fishing so you will need an ultralight spin outfit.
+The options available are almost endless, so make sure you read our guide on the best lures to catch bream.
+Recommended options include crab imitations, shallow diving cranks, paddle tail soft plastics, curl tail soft plastics, minnow imitations, vibes, and blades.
+Also, try your luck with surface lures, an exciting form of fishing that utilises light gear.
+Bream is all about finesse fishing, so you will need an ultralight spin outfit.
 We recommend a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.
-There are so many amazing bream outfits on the market and budgets vary greatly depending on your skill level and spending habits.
+There are so many amazing bream outfits on the market, and budgets vary greatly depending on your skill level and spending habits.

-Bream reside within structure such as jetty pylons and stumps.
+Bream reside within structures such as jetty pylons and stumps.
 Enticing them away from the structure onto your lure will take some time to master.
 Remember to work your lures and plastics slowly and mix up the retrieval techniques.
-If you are targeting bream with bait then we would highly recommend sandworms, maggots, scrub worms, mussels, yabbies, & chicken.
+If you are targeting bream with bait, then we would highly recommend sandworms, maggots, scrub worms, mussels, yabbies, & chicken.
 A 2-4 kilo class rod paired with a 2500 size reel would be a great option spooled with 6-pound line.
 We would encourage you to read our detailed guide on Bait fishing for Bream.

 Targeting Snook at the Warmies

 These toothy critters are fun to catch on light spinning gear.
-You will find them in shallow weedy waters often a bycatch for those targeting snapper, whiting and flathead.
+You will find them in shallow, weedy waters, often a bycatch for those targeting snapper, whiting and flathead.
 You can catch snook with staple baits such as pilchard, prawn, and squid.
-However, Snook loves natural-looking soft plastics retrieved at a medium pace including minnows, paddle tails, and grubs.
+However, Snook loves natural-looking soft plastics retrieved at a medium pace, including minnows, paddle tails, and grubs.
 Adding scent to the soft plastics seems to help.
 Snook also respond well to shallow and mid-diving hard body lures in shiny colours retrieved at a medium pace.
 Metal slugs and blades trolled slowly also work very well.
-Do handle snook with care as they have razor-sharp teeth.
-Despite their sharp teeth it’s still best to target them with light gear that you would generally use for pinkies and flathead.
+Do handle snook with care, as they have razor-sharp teeth.
+Despite their sharp teeth, it’s still best to target them with light gear that you would generally use for pinkies and flathead.
 We recommend a 2-4 or 3-5 kilo spin rod paired with a 2500 size reel, spooled with 8-12 pound line and leader.

 Targeting Gummy Shark at the Warmies